REFERENCE NO - 16/503786/OUT

 In this instance:

-The application, following amendment, acceptable as submitted.
+The application was acceptable as submitted.

 Case Officer: Graham Parkinson

 NB For full details of all papers submitted with this application please refer to the relevant Public Access pages on the council’s website.